 Storing Coffee Cake

 If you would like to freeze the leftover coffee cake, allow the cake to cool fully.
-Wrap the cooled cake in plastic wrap, then in a layer of foil, and then place in a freezer-safe bag.
+Wrap the cooled cake in plastic wrap, then in a layer of foil, and then place it in a freezer-safe bag.
 This triple layer of wrap will help prevent the cake from becoming freezer burned.
 Thaw the cake overnight in the refrigerator and if desired, warm individual slices in the microwave for 30-45 seconds.

 More Delicious Brunch Recipes